Blue Devil (DC Comics): One Year Later

 During the Reign in Hell storyline, Cassidy convinces Zatanna and Sargon the Sorcerer to take him to Hell and accompany him as to make a deal with Lord Satanus against Neron; when, after much suffering, they reach Satanus, he pleads to be incorporated into Satanus' attack force in hopes of receiving the gift of full humanity from the demon in case of his victory.
 Inadvertently, he brags about being capable of handling Etrigan, who is causing damage to Satanus' forces; Satanus takes heed of this and teleports him to do battle with Etrigan.
 Upon losing, Etrigan steals the remains of his humanity.

 Later, due to the effects of the magical drug Satanus has released all over Hell, he is transformed into a human, but soulless.
 Etrigan offers him his soul back, warning him the drug only worked on pureblood demons such as the type he had been transformed into when Etrigan stole his soul, meaning accepting it back meant permanently returning to his demon form.
 He is later traumatized by Sargon's sacrifice to let almost all heroes intervening in the War of Hell escape to Nanda Parbat and is later the only one convinced of reuniting Shadowpact by Detective Chimp.

 He appears with Zatanna and the Phantom Stranger at the desecrated grave of Batman.
 Black Lantern rings take control of Crispus Allen.
 While Zatanna is sent to gather the Justice League, Blue Devil and the Stranger attempt to stop the Black Lantern Spectre, failing miserably.
 He and the Stranger head to Nanda Parbat, where the Stranger helps Deadman remove the black ring from his body.
-Blue Devil is then tasked by the Stranger to protect the body, being told that it is of "singular importance".
+The Phantom Stranger tasks Blue Devil with protecting the body, being told that it is of "singular importance".

 The New 52

 In The New 52 rebooted DC's continuity, Blue Devil is reintroduced when he breaks up a drug deal and runs into Black Lightning, who is also there to bust the deal.
 They both state that they are trying to take down crime lord Tobias Whale, but Black Lightning does not believe Blue Devil.
 A fight ensues, but Blue Devil quickly gets the better of Black Lightning and tries to make him listen, when he is interrupted by the LAPD, who are ready to open fire.
 Black Lightning takes that opportunity to run off and Blue Devil manages to escape as well.

-During the Forever Evil storyline, Blue Devil is among the magic users who were captured by Felix Faust and Nick Necro to use them as part of a weapon that would defeat the creature that destroyed the Crime Syndicate's Earth.
+During the Forever Evil storyline, Blue Devil is among the magic users who are captured by Felix Faust and Nick Necro to use them as part of a weapon that would defeat the creature that destroyed the Crime Syndicate's Earth.